mwrogers-unimelb/Audio-Plugins-Capstone/README.md

 # Capstone Audio Plugins

-Stores all shared code for development of beamforming and DOA algorithms, and other plugin development.
+Stores all code for the project: Designing Audio Effect Plugins, which investigated the application of acoustic phased arrays to live performance settings.

 ## Usage